Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

 \subsubsection{GitHub Repository URL Collection}

-As a first step, we needed to define a set of GitHub repositories for our experiments.
-We focused on repositories linked to libraries within a single ecosystem to ensure the results would be as applicable as possible.
-Differences between ecosystems can vary significantly across multiple dimensions \cite{zahan2023openssf}, which could limit the generalizability of our findings.
-Therefore, we chose PyPI as the target ecosystem and used various Python scripts to automate data collection from multiple sources.

-Initially, we retrieved a comprehensive list of available libraries via a provided endpoint~\cite{pypi-simple}.
-Next, for detailed information on each library---such as GitHub URLs and dependency data---we utilized another endpoint~\cite{pypi-json}.
-For each assigned GitHub URL, automated checks were conducted to verify whether the URL was still accessible.
-We collected all direct and optional dependencies for the latest version of each library to construct a full dependency graph, capturing the entire dependency tree with unlimited transitive depth.

-This dependency graph is used to filter repositories based on their relative importance, naturally producing a more balanced dataset in terms of their \textit{Maintained} scores.
-We focus on the top 1\% of PyPI libraries ranked by PageRank that include a valid link to a GitHub repository, resulting in a dataset of 4,010 repositories.
-The characteristics of these repositories, as well as the rationale for focusing on the top 1\%, are further examined in Section~\ref{sec:time_series_anaylsis}.
-This data collection step outputs a JSON file mapping library names to their corresponding GitHub repository URLs and direct dependencies.
+As a first step, we defined a set of GitHub repositories for our experiments.
+We focused on repositories linked to libraries within a single ecosystem, as differences between ecosystems can vary significantly across multiple dimensions~\cite{zahan2023openssf} and thus limit generalizability.
+Therefore, we selected PyPI as the target ecosystem and used Python scripts to automate data collection from multiple sources.
+We first retrieved a comprehensive list of libraries via a provided endpoint~\cite{pypi-simple}, and then obtained detailed information---such as GitHub URLs and dependency data---through another endpoint~\cite{pypi-json}.
+For each GitHub URL, we verified accessibility and collected all direct and optional dependencies for the latest library version to construct a full dependency graph with unlimited transitive depth.
+This graph is used to filter repositories by relative importance, naturally leading to a more balanced dataset with respect to \textit{Maintained} scores.
+We focus on the top 1\% of PyPI libraries ranked by PageRank that include a valid GitHub link, resulting in 4,010 repositories.
+Further details on the characteristics of these repositories and the rationale for this selection are provided in Section~\ref{sec:time_series_anaylsis}.